jlertle/mithink/README.md

 > sync

-When an update is attempted, but failed due to any reason, the table on the client side resyncs the document that failed to update by to the originally value and emits an `http_error`
+When an update is attempted, but failed due to any reason, the table on the client side resyncs the document that failed to update back to the originally value and emits an `http_error`

 > remove